With PlotBox, Huntingdon Crematorium are able to manage cremations, memorials work permits, and facilitate pre-need cremation contracts.

 Our conversation provided a number of key takeaways relating to 5 main considerations: Vision, Planning and Construction, Equipment, People and Process.

-The building itself was designed sympathetically based on barn country buildings set into the countryside, ensuring that it fitted in with the landscape, with memorial gardens that were not heavily landscaped to fit in with the surrounding area - both of which have been utilised in terms of what they want to achieve from an operational perspective.
+The building itself was designed sympathetically based on barn country buildings set into the countryside, ensuring that it fitted in with the landscape, with memorial gardens that were not heavily landscaped to fit in with the surrounding area - both of which have been utilized in terms of what they want to achieve from an operational perspective.

 The light and airy service hall seats 120, with a beautiful, locally sourced oak ceiling providing a comforting atmosphere for visitors, and a space that is flexible enough to accommodate both large and small services.
 Here are just a few of the many things we learned: